alcy/alcy.github.com/_posts/2012-11-21-handling-gem-dependencies-in-custom-puppet-providers.md

     Class["ruby::json"]->Sensu::Client[$::fqdn]

 where ruby::json simply installs the json library and sensu::client uses sensu_client_config provider under the hood, you can be assured that puppet will do the right thing by checking again for the existence of the json library when it comes across it in sensu_client_config, and reach the desired state.
-Many thanks to Jeff McCune, Josh Cooper & Dominic from Puppet Labs for their suggestions & consideration !
+Many thanks to Jeff McCune, Josh Cooper from PL & Dominic for their suggestions & consideration !